grafana/grafana/docs/sources/administration/roles-and-permissions/_index.md

 You can specify the following permissions to dashboards and folders.

-- **Admin**: Can create, edit, or delete a dashboard or folder.
+- **Admin**: Can create, edit, or delete a dashboard.
+Can edit or delete a folder.
 Administrators can also change dashboard and folder permissions.
 - **Edit**: Can create, edit, or delete a dashboard.
-Can edit and delete the folder.
+Can edit or delete a folder.
 Editors _cannot_ change folder or dashboard permissions.
 - **View**: Can only view dashboards and folders.

 > Important: When a user creates a dashboard or a folder, he becomes **Admin** of it, independently of his role.